MatthiasWiesner/previewgenerator/README.md

 - `width`, `height`: integer (pixel)
 - `page`: integer (default 1)

+And here comes a magic: The generator has internally a default of 256px for both width and height.
+The generator scales up the preview images until the first value  - whether height or width - is reached.
+So, if you want a 200px wide image and specify only the width of 200px, then an image is created with 181px width and 256px height.
+To still get a 200px wide image, an oversized height must be specified, e.g. 2000px.

+## Generate Preview Job
 Upon this request, the preview generator service creates an internal _generate-preview-job_ and returns `HTTP/1.1 202 Accepted`

-## Generate Preview Job

 The generate-preview-job consists of the tasks:

 1. Download the file